Polish Resistance (AK) Foundation Scholarship

 The scholarship was established in 2010 by the Polish Resistance (AK) Foundation to promote and encourage undergraduate study and research in Polish History, the history of the Polish Underground State, and/or the Polish Home Army.
 The scholarship is awarded to undergraduate students currently enrolled in Loyola University Chicago and is awarded by the University through the Department of History.
 To be considered for the scholarship, students must complete the following:

 - Application with a description of the proposed project of study.
-The application deadline has been extended to 17 December.
-To download an application, access this link .
+The application deadline is March 31, 2020.
+Here is a link to the application: Polish Resistance AK Foundation Scholarship.

 - The proposed project must examine some aspect of Polish history, the history of the Polish Underground State, and/or the Polish Home Army during World War II.
 Preference will be given to projects exploring some aspect of the history of the Polish Underground State or the Polish Home Army.

 - Students may participate in and complete the project as an independent study under the supervision and approval of a Loyola University Chicago faculty member, or in conjunction with an authorized course, with the approval of the instructor. [i]